Jenny Was a Friend of Mine: Writing and composition

 The song, which is written in the key of E-flat minor, is told from the point of view of a boy who has been taken in for questioning about the murder of a girl named Jenny.
 After explaining the incident from his perspective, the boy (voiced by Flowers) says, "There ain't no motive for this crime, Jenny was a friend of mine."
 The song provides no resolution to the crime and it is never clarified if the boy was guilty.
 The song was inspired by the videotaped confession to police that Robert Chambers made the morning after the death of Jennifer Levin.

-It is a part of the Killers' alleged "Murder Trilogy", three songs detailing the murder of a girl named Jenny, the other two being "Midnight Show" and "Leave the Bourbon on the Shelf".
+It is a part of the Killers' alleged "Murder Trilogy", three songs detailing the murder of a girl named Jenny, the other two being "Midnight Show" from Hot Fuss and "Leave the Bourbon on the Shelf" from the compilation album Sawdust.
 In an interview with The Guardian, Flowers revealed that it was Morrissey's song "Sister I'm a Poet" that inspired him to write songs about murder.

+Personnel

+Credits adapted from the liner notes of Hot Fuss.